-If you’ve come across a Carvana listing during your car search or passed a Carvana vending machine on the highway, you might be wondering what the used car retailer is and how it works.
-Carvava presents itself as a new way to buy a car.
+If you’ve come across a Carvana listing during your car search or passed a Carvana vending machine along the highway, you might be wondering what the used car retailer is and how it works.
+Carvana presents itself as a new way to buy a car.
 But is it better than the old way?
-We did the research to help you decide.
+We did the important research to help you decide.

 First, the basics of what Carvana is: Carvana is an online car retailer that allows you to purchase a new car completely online without setting foot in a used car dealership.
 While buying a car online might seem unsettling, it has become an attractive purchase option and has gained popularity in the covid era.
 But given the amount of time you spend in the car dealership during the car buying process and all the paperwork that goes along with it, you might also be wondering how buying a car online is even possible.

-Step 1: Find Your VehicleCarvana vehicles are listed on many used car search engines like iSeeCars.com and Autotrader so you might come across a Carvana listing among inventory from traditional dealerships while looking for a used vehicle.
+Step 1: Find Your VehicleCarvana vehicles are listed on many used car search engines like iSeeCars.com and Autotrader so you might come across a Carvana listing among inventory from traditional dealerships while looking for a used vehicle .
 Or, if you know you want to purchase a car online through Carvana, you can use the search engine on Carvana’s website that includes its inventory of over 15,000 vehicles.
-The average price of a Carvana vehicle is $18,665, which appeals to consumers looking for used cars under $20,000.
 You can search by make, model, body type, year and mileage, and by features.
 We found the price search especially helpful.
 You can search by your price range, or you can enter how much money you’re putting down and your desired loan term, and it will estimate your monthly payments.

 It will also ask if you are trading in a car.
 If you do have a trade-in, you can enter your vehicle’s VIN or license plate and answer a few quick questions to get an instant offer.
 You can then better estimate how much you will put toward your down payment.
 (Check out our article about Selling a Car to Carvana that details the process).